AD – This is a sponsored post

 Welcome back to my gift guide series.
 If you missed the last few weeks, I’ve been working hard to bring you several gift guides to inspire you.
 So far, I’ve brought you a Quirky Gift Guide, a What To Buy Her Gift Guide and a What To Buy Him Gift Guide.
 Next up in the series is what to buy those little ones in your life – the kids gift guide.
 They can be really difficult to buy for so I have tried to choose meaningful presents rather than just the latest toy.
 I’m really excited to be hosting my first giveaway to so keep reading to find out how to enter.

 If you want to give a creative gift, this will be perfect for you.
-Suitable from age 6, this pretty floral suitcase comes with everything you need.
-There are so many things you can make including key rings, a felt bunny and even a piggy bank.
+Suitable from age 4, this pretty suitcase comes with everything you need.
+The contents will help little ones to make six dolls.
+What is great is there is no cutting or sticking required so kids can really get stuck in to making them.
 With everything that is going on in the world at the moment, this would be a great way of passing the time too.
+Not only will kids be getting creative, they can then also use their imagination when playing with the dolls.

 Personalised Books from Wonderbly